nicolardi/open_blog/src/blog/7-bitcoin-first-commit.md

 //
 // Why base-58 instead of standard base-64 encoding?
 // - Don't want 0OIl characters that look the same in some fonts and
-//      could be used to create visually identical looking account numbers.
+//      could be used to create visually identical-looking account numbers.
 // - A string with non-alphanumeric characters is not as easily accepted as an account number.
 // - E-mail usually won't line-break if there's no punctuation to break at.
 // - Doubleclicking selects the whole number as one word if it's all alphanumeric.